 TTM: trailing 12 months

-Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like The Coca-Cola Company.
+Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Coca-Cola.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.